damianhakert/damianhakert.github.io/source/posts/2016-06-29-may-2-2016-security-release-post-mortem.html.md

 All that changed on Friday, April 22, 2016, when Douwe Maan, our Backend Lead, began reviewing the code for the feature.
-Having reviewed hundreds of merge requests and handling an influx of [HackerOne](https://hackerone.com) security reports, Douwe immediately spotted something wrong: a critical authorization flaw in one of the API endpoints.
+Having reviewed hundreds of merge requests and handled an influx of [HackerOne](https://hackerone.com) security reports, Douwe immediately spotted something wrong: a critical authorization flaw in one of the API endpoints.
 This flaw would allow a user to gain full GitLab administrative access.
 Within an hour, Douwe submitted a fix